var http = require('http');

 Download proxy.js

-I am gonna build this proxy up, so I also put it on GitHub: proxy.js on GitHub
+I am gonna build this proxy up so I also pushed proxy.js to GitHub.
+You can fork and contribute.

 Happy proxying!